Roco-scientist/VAnguard-POrtfolio-REbalance-GUI/README.md

 9. Move the downloaded CSV file to where you want to run this program

 ### Run
+#### Local App
 `vapore-gui`

+#### Web App
+Either place `./dist/` onto a webserver or run `python3 -m http.server` within the folder or run `trunk serve`.

+Web app is missing due to yahoo not working with WASM:
+- yahoo stock price updates and needs stock price within the downloaded vanguard file.
+Therefor will only fully work when all used stocks are already within the portfolio.
+- Distributions as previous year portfolio value cannot be calculated without yahoo stock prices.
+- Alpaca updates also not included

+#### On either version, follow instructions below

 - Click `Open Vanguard File` and import the ofxdownload.csv file
 - Type in name and click `create` to create a new profile.
 This will be cached for future use.
 - Enter birth year and retirement year
 - Add account numbers and check the retirement box next to brokerage if the brokerage account is to be balance with the retirement accounts.
 - If not using the brokerage account with retirement balancing, there is a slider for stock percentage.
-- If old enough to need distributions from the traditional IRA, then `Load distribution table`.
+- Only with local app: If old enough to need distributions from the traditional IRA, then `Load distribution table`.
 - Click `Update` to calculate holdings and target purchases.
 The calculated values can be seen in the dropdown menus